Noolaham Foundation

-Noolaham Foundation is a legally registered (GA 2390), non-profit, non-partisan, secular entity, founded to provide enhanced access to information sources and foster knowledge-based development in Sri Lanka.
-It maintains an online digital library and archive, facilitates information preservation programs, provides financial assistance and technical guidance for digitization initiatives and actively participates in awareness-raising campaigns.
-It also co-ordinates a range of fund-raising activities and collaborates with other organizations and individuals.
+Noolaham Foundation is a non-profit, charitable organization founded to provide enhanced access to information sources and foster knowledge-based development in Sri Lanka.
+It is a registered organization (GA 2390) based in Sri Lanka with volunteer participation from all over the world.
+Noolaham Foundation was initiated as Project Noolaham in 2005.
+In 2010, it was formally incorporated in Sri Lanka.

-Noolaham Digital Library (noolaham.org) and Noolaham Multimedia Archive (aavanaham.org) maintained by the Noolaham Foundation serves as Learning Centres incorporating local knowledge.
-They enable social interaction with a view to achieve constructive social outcomes.
-The digital library and archive function as a repository for various community institutions and fulfill the information needs of students, researchers, historians, activists and the public.

 Noolaham Foundation was created with a view to documenting, preserving and disseminating texts and sources that speak about the social, economic, cultural and political discourses related to the Sri Lankan Tamil speaking communities.
 In the post-independence Sri Lanka, sites of knowledge production and knowledge preservation of the Tamil speaking communities such as the Jaffna Public Library has been lost.
 Therefore, it is important that we create alternative, virtual platforms where this knowledge could be preserved.
 Such platforms can also cater to the needs of local and international researchers who are interested in studying the various aspects of the Sri Lankan Tamil speaking communities.
 Noolaham Foundation is one such platform.